disler/poc-realtime-ai-assistant/README.md

 # POC Python Realtime API o1 assistant
-> This is a proof of concept for using the OpenAI's [Realtime API](https://openai.com/index/introducing-the-realtime-api/) to chain tools, call o1, and taste the future of **AI assistant powered engineering**.
+> This is a proof of concept for using the OpenAI's [Realtime API](https://openai.com/index/introducing-the-realtime-api/) to chain tools, call o1-preview & o1-mini, [structure output](https://openai.com/index/introducing-structured-outputs-in-the-api/) responses, and glimpse into the future of **AI assistant powered engineering**.
 >
 > See video where we [use this POC](https://youtu.be/vN0t-kcPOXo)